Wales in the Late Middle Ages: Edwardian castle era

 Harlech Castle was one of a series built by Edward I to consolidate his conquest.

 King Edward I of England built a ring of impressive stone castles to consolidate his domination of Wales, and crowned his conquest by giving the title Prince of Wales to his son and heir in 1301.
 Wales became, effectively, part of England, even though its people spoke a different language and had a different culture.
 English kings paid lip service to their responsibilities by appointing a Council of Wales, sometimes presided over by the heir to the throne.
 This Council normally sat in Ludlow, now in England but at that time still part of the disputed border area of the Welsh Marches.
 Welsh literature, particularly poetry, continued to flourish however, with the lesser nobility now taking over from the princes as the patrons of the poets and bards.
 Dafydd ap Gwilym who flourished in the middle of the fourteenth century is considered by many to be the greatest of the Welsh poets.

 Rhuddlan Castle built by master Mason St. George between 1280 and 1282 would be the name stakes for a new treaty which would incorporate all of Wales into one Principality in the Statute of Rhuddlan.
 The Treaty coincided with one of the last attacks of the Welsh on a Norman English built castle, Llywelyn II unsuccessfully attempting a revolt in 1282.
 The new government would include the ruling families of "Clares (Gloucester and Glamorgan), the Mortimers (Wigmore and Chirk), Lacy (Denbigh), Warenne (Bromfield and Yale), FitzAlan (Oswestry), Bohun (Brecon), Braose (Gower), and Valence (Pembroke)".
-These families evolved from Welsh Marcher (Marchia Wallie) Lords who settled the borders and created a new Principality at the behest of King of England, these families descended from the Norman conquest and had by then integrated locally slower than their English compatriots.
+These families evolved from Welsh Marcher (Marchia Wallie) Lords who settled the borders and created a new Principality at the behest of King of England, these families descended from the Norman Conquest and had by then integrated locally slower than their English compatriots.

 Castles were governed by Constables (ex officio), these men would be present like modern day police in each castle which was the centre of their respective towns.
 The constable lists of castles would vary but mostly were manned up until at least the Glyndwr rebellion, or thereabouts for over 150 years in the example of Flint Castle.
-Flint castle in particular has held out over the ages in terms of its fame and notoriety, with thanks to William Shakespeare who wrote Richard II (play) and detailed the life and imprisonment of Richard II of England in the castle.
+Flint castle in particular has held out over the ages in terms of its fame and notoriety, with thanks to William Shakespeare who wrote Richard II and detailed the life and imprisonment of Richard II of England in the castle.
 While Flint castle was slighted in the 17th century, the castle in the town of Conwy has enjoyed a relative longevity as a town centre, with 43 constables between 1284 – 1848.
 Flint along with most Welsh and English Edwardian castles were slighted or demolished eventually by the English civil war in the 17th century.